Venn diagram

 The Paternal Haplotype reveals a dog’s deep ancestral lineage, stretching back thousands of years to the original domestication of dogs.

 Are you looking for information on the breeds that Scottie Skye Smiling at Me inherited from her mom and dad?
-Check out her breed breakdown.
+Check out her breed breakdown and family tree.

 Paternal Haplotype is determined by looking at a dog’s Y-chromosome—but not all dogs have Y-chromosomes!